-KODIAK CHALLENGE.
-The Kodiak Challenge is a six-day, trek-based course for older Scouts, Venturers, and leaders.
+KODIAK CHALLENGE is a six-day, trek-based course for older Scouts, Venturers, and leaders.
 It is designed to be an adventure that pushes the boundaries of every participant, one that will encourage them to try new things that might be out of their comfort zone.
 It is an experience that has its underpinnings in the application of the leadership skills they learned in other courses.

-POWDER HORN.
-This exciting, weeklong or two-weekend experience is a high-adventure resource management course for adult leaders, older Scouts, and Venturers.
+POWDER HORN is an exciting, weeklong or two-weekend experience is a high-adventure resource management course for adult leaders, older Scouts, and Venturers.
 The course introduces leaders to high-adventure skills through presentations by expert outside consultants and hands-on practice.
 In addition to learning introductory skills, participants will learn how and where to secure resources and how to integrate exciting, creative high-adventure activities into their unit-level programs.

-DEN CHIEF TRAINING.
-Many councils offer training for den chiefs at selected council gatherings.
-Den chiefs may also take part in troop leadership training.
+DEN CHIEF TRAINING offers training for den chiefs at selected council gatherings.
+Den Chiefs may also take part in troop leadership training.

-SEAL.
-The Sea Scout Advanced Leadership course is a leadership development course for Sea Scouts.
+SEAL is a leadership development course for Sea Scouts.
 Based on the application of seamanship, piloting, and navigation skills, SEAL challenges the most proficient Sea Scouts to use their seamanship skills as a vehicle for leadership development.
-Youth must be at least 13 (and have completed the eighth grade), have achieved the Sea Scout Ordinary rank, and have secured a nomination from their ship's Skipper to participate.
+Youth must be at least 13 (and have completed the eighth grade), achieved the Sea Scout Ordinary rank, and have secured a nomination from their ship's Skipper to participate.
 More information can be found at www.seascout.org.

-ORDER OF THE ARROW LEADERSHIP.
-The Order of the Arrow offers weekend seminars focusing on the skills and attributes of leadership.
+ORDER OF THE ARROW LEADERSHIP offers weekend seminars focusing on the skills and attributes of leadership.
 They are intended primarily to enhance the leadership skills of the Order of the Arrow's key youth members as they seek to improve their service to the Boy Scouts of America and the greater community.

-WOOD BADGE.
-Open to adults and Venturers ages 18 through 20, the Wood Badge course is an internationally recognized leadership development course.
-Wood Badge serves as the advanced leadership training program for all branches of Scouting, including the Cub Scouting, Boy Scouting, Sea Scouting, and Venturing programs.
-Wood Badge allows an in-depth exploration of leadership skills as well as a supervised implementation of the skills through a multipart delivery plan referred to as a "ticket."
-Venturing participants in Wood Badge need to have completed Introduction to Leadership Skills for Crews prior to enrolling in the Wood Badge course.
+WOOD BADGE is open to adults and Venturers ages 18 through 20, the Wood Badge course is an internationally recognized leadership development course.
+Wood Badge serves as the advanced leadership training program for all branches of Scouting, including the Cub Scouting, Scouts BSA, Sea Scouting, and Venturing programs.
+Wood Badge allows an in-depth exploration of leadership skills as well as a supervised implementation of the skills through a multipart delivery plan referred to as a "ticket.".
 The Wood Badge leadership development program is offered through a local council or on a cluster-council basis.